Paila-Lalit/E-commerce/README.md

 ## Weekday Vs Weekend Payment Statistics:

 The Analysis of Payment Will give you an Idea of understanding of buying behaviour of Customer.
-Here Majority of sales occurs on Weekdays which is 77% and Weekends accounts for the remaining 22% . here overall piechart shows that weekdays are the most important time to focus on sales.
+Here Majority of sales occurs on Weekdays which is 77% and Weekends accounts for the remaining 22% . here overall donut chart shows that weekdays are the most important time to focus on sales.

 ## Average Shipping days for Petshop Category :